forcepusher/com.bananaparty.arch/README.md

 	- Follow the same steps as with FindObjectOfType.
 4. Need "GlobalContext Container"?
 Use the GlobalPrefabAsset.
     - Create the GlobalPrefabAsset SO and put a prefab with scripts and/or singletons you need inside it.
-	- Then follow FindObjectOfType steps within a prefab.
+	- Then follow FindObjectOfType steps within a prefab to reference the global context.
 5. Need to use a "MessagePipe Event"?
 Use the EventHubAsset.
 	- Create a new class inheriting EventHubAsset\<YourEventPayloadClass\> to create an EventHub ScriptableObject.
 	- Reference it in your MonoBehavior scripts just like you would with ReferenceAsset.